dimorinny/react-redux-starter/README.md

 * [cross-env](https://www.npmjs.com/package/cross-env)

 ### Notes
 > **cross env** allow us to provide a script which sets an environment using unix style.
-In our project it will allow you to distinguish between development and production builds.
+In our project it will allow us to distinguish between development and production builds.